“‘For my thoughts are not your thoughts, neither are your ways my ways,’ declares the Lord” (Isaiah 55:8, NIV).

 Warning: It’s going to be different

 The way most people operate a business stands in sharp contrast to God’s business principles.
 Isaiah 55:8 puts it like this: “‘For my thoughts are not your thoughts, neither are your ways my ways,’ declares the Lord” (NIV).
 The most significant difference between the two is that the Bible reveals God being closely involved in every area of our lives, including our work.
-Many people fail to realize this because He has chosen to be invisible to us and to operate in the unseen supernatural realm.
+Many people fail to realise this because He has chosen to be invisible to us and to operate in the unseen supernatural realm.

 The next verse reveals: “As the heavens are higher than the earth, so are my ways higher than your ways” (Isaiah 55:9, NIV).
 Not only are God’s ways different, they are amazingly better.
 So fasten your seatbelt!
 This study will transform your business, your finances, and your life as you learn what the God of the universe says about operating a business and so much more.
 This study is for everyone in business – whether the business is large or small, well-established or startup, prosperous or struggling, a for-profit enterprise or a non-profit charity.

 After graduating from college as an engineer, Dave Palmer founded his first software company, and he proved to be amazingly creative.
 Soon after starting the company, Palmer’s perspective of business was radically transformed by participating in a Bible study on money.
-Not only are we to honor Christ in our company, he thought to himself, but everything we have belongs to God, even the business.
+Not only are we to honour Christ in our company, he thought to himself, but everything we have belongs to God, even the business.

-Recognizing this changed everything!
+Recognising this changed everything!
 He felt as if he had been elevated from the role of just operating his business, to the most important position possible – a person entrusted with managing God’s business.
 Dave Palmer had embraced the most significant truth for the Christian in business – ownership.

 God owns it all